 What type of aerial photography/videography drones do you use?

 We use multi-copters which are a cost-effective way to get high-quality stable aerial video footage for our clients.
 We primarily use quadcopters or hexacopters for our aerial productions which offer high-stability, an ideal weight ratio, and a more efficient operating platform.
 Our standard shooting resolution is 4k, so you’re always guaranteed an excellent high resolution, cinema quality video.
-Our state of the art equipment includes a DJI Phantom 4 pro+ v2 and DSLR cameras, Cannon EOS-M50, Go-Pro Hero Black 7 4k.
+Our state of the art equipment includes a DJI Phantom 4 pro+ v2 and DSLR cameras, Canon EOS-M50, Go-Pro Hero Black 7 4k.

 How long can your drones fly?